 In Freedom, Junger weaves his account of this journey together with primatology and boxing strategy, the history of labor strikes and Apache raiders, the role of women in resistance movements, and the brutal reality of life on the Pennsylvania frontier.
 Written in exquisite, razor-sharp prose, the result is a powerful examination of the primary desire that defines us.

 Does your father sit by the back window and excitedly call out new bird sightings every ten minutes?
 If so, then get him this immersive book to read while he waits for the next chirp.
 A celebration of hummingbirds that includes beautiful color photos and intriguing facts, this volume is perfect for nature lovers and bird watchers alike.
+If hawks are his preferred bird, check out Sy Montgomery's newest, THE HAWK'S WAY.
 Set Dad up outside with this portable hammock too!

 From the beloved New York Times bestselling author of the “fascinating…entertaining” (The Daily Beast) National Book Award finalist The Soul of an Octopus, a charmingly perfect gem of a book about the most exquisite and extraordinary of winged creatures—hummingbirds.